Cas9: DNA cleavage

+DNA cleavage patterns

+The Cas9 nuclease contains two nuclease domains, HNH and RuvC, responsible for cleaving the target strand (TS) and nontarget strand (NTS), respectively.
+The seminal structural characterization of the nuclease demonstrated that the HNH domain precisely cleaves between the positions 18 and 17 (18|17) of the protospacer, while the RuvC cuts between the same bases and at additional downstream positions.

+Using molecular dynamics simulation, a study reported that cleavage of the NTS between 17|16 of the target sequence was more energetically favored than 18|17, generating 1 nucleotide 5' ssDNA overhangs.
+Notably, the authors demonstrated that the 5' overhangs are filled in, and the product of DNA repair are templated insertions, where the 5' overhang is used as a template by Pol4 for the repair reaction.
+The association between staggered cleavage and precise templated insertions was supported by additional studies in human cells.

+Recently, a high-throughput investigation of Cas9 scission profile revealed that ~85% of on-target cleavage is blunt, whereas ~15% had a 1 nucleotide 5' overhang.
+Off-targets had a higher staggered cleavage rate compared to on-target sites, with approximately 1/3 of off-targets displaying 5' overhangs from 1 to 3 nucleotides.
+The scission profile analysis revealed that sequence patterns in the target sequence favor the formation of blunt or staggered DNA cuts, and staggered cleavage favored the formation of predictable indels.

 Problems bacteria pose to Cas9 editing

 Most archaea and bacteria stubbornly refuse to allow a Cas9 to edit their genome.
 This is because they can attach foreign DNA, that does not affect them, into their genome.
 Another way that these cells defy Cas9 is by process of restriction modification (RM) system.
 When a bacteriophage enters a bacteria or archaea cell it is targeted by the RM system.
 The RM system then cuts the bacteriophages DNA into separate pieces by restriction enzymes and uses endonucleases to further destroy the strands of DNA.
 This poses a problem to Cas9 editing because the RM system also targets the foreign genes added by the Cas9 process.